BuckShlegeris/BuckShlegeris.github.io/about/index.md

 I'm a utilitarian and care a lot about making the world better.

 Currently, I'm mostly trying to do good by [earning to give](http://80000hours.org/earning-to-give).
-I don't think that earning to give makes sense anymore.
-I chose my current job partially because I'd have the opportunity to learn about lots of non-programming skills which will be useful after I finish up my programming career.
+I don't think that earning to give makes as much sense as I used to.
+I chose my current job partially because I'd have the opportunity to learn about lots of non-programming skills which will be useful after I finish up my earning-to-give programming career.

 I'm involved with the effective altruism movement, which has sprung up in recent years around organizations like <a href="http://givingwhatwecan.org">Giving What We Can</a> (of which I am a member), <a href="http://givewell.org">GiveWell</a>, and the <a href="http://centreforeffectivealtruism.org/">Center for Effective Altruism</a>.
 I regularly attend the Stanford effective altruism meetups.